-Introduction
+Introduction 139

-Insurer internal review142
+Insurer internal review 139

-Requesting an internal review142
+Requesting an internal review 139

-Time for requesting an internal review142
+Time for requesting an internal review 139

-Application requirements142
+Application requirements

-Responding to an internal review application143
+Responding to an internal review application 140

-The internal review144
+The internal review 141

-The internal reviewer144
+The internal reviewer 141

-The internal review process144
+The internal review process 141

-The internal review decision145
+The internal review decision

-Legal costs for internal reviews146
+Legal costs for internal reviews 143

-Disputes146
+Disputes 143

-Legal incapacity and appointed representatives146
+Legal incapacity and appointed representatives 143

-Merit review146
+Merit review 143

-Miscellaneous claims assessment147
+Miscellaneous claims assessment

-Damages settlement147
+Damages settlement 144

-- 7.1 The dispute resolution process for motor accidents after 1 December 2017 is set out in Part 7 of the Act.
-The process begins with an internal review by the insurer.
-If the internal review does not resolve the matter, proceedings may be commenced in the Personal Injury Commission. - 7.2 This Part of the Guidelines is made under sections 6.23, 7.9, 7.12, 7.41 and 7.47 of the Act.
+- 7.1 The dispute resolution process for motor accidents occurring on and after 1 December 2017 is set out in Part 7 of the Act.
+The process usually begins with an internal review by the insurer.
+If the internal review does not resolve the matter, an application may be made to the Personal Injury Commission. - 7.2 This Part of the Guidelines is made under sections 6.23, 7.9, 7.12, 7.41 7.47 and 10.2 of the Act.
 It provides for matters relating to insurer internal review.
 It also provides for some matters relating to legal incapacity and appointed representatives, merit review, miscellaneous claims assessments and restrictions on settlement of damages claims at the Personal Injury Commission. - 7.3 Other matters relating to practice and procedure at the Personal Injury Commission are governed by the Personal Injury Commission Act 2020, Personal Injury Commission Rules 2021 and Procedural Directions issued by the President of the Personal Injury Commission.
 The Personal Injury Commission may be contacted for further information by: